 Note that apps are sorted by storage used, with the ones using the most storage at the top. iOS also notes how much data is backed up for each app, which gives you a good idea of how much space you can save.

 Typically, your photo library is among the apps that use the most storage.
-Turning off backup for your photo library is an easy way to regain tons of iCloud storage space, but if you do so, remember to backup your photos somewhere else, be it on a different online storage service, or maybe locally on your computer.
+Turning off backup for your photo library is an easy way to regain tons of iCloud storage space.
+But if you do so, remember to back up your photos somewhere else, be it on a different online storage service or maybe locally on your computer.

 If you have multiple iPhones or iPads, you’ll have to follow the above steps on each.

 Further note that any new app you download will, by default, be a part of the next iCloud backup.
 So, make sure you follow the above steps periodically to prevent newly downloaded apps from backing up.